kelseyygroom/bin-packing-problem-with-zip-zip-tree/README.md

 ## What I Did

 I implemented the Zip Zip Tree from scratch, handling insertion, removal, and searching while maintaining the balanced properties of the tree.
 I then used the Zip Zip Tree as the data structure to represent the bins in the bin packing problem.
 I created algorithms for First Fit, Best Fit, and Next Fit bin packing, plotting and mapping the data to determine the most efficient algorithm.

+## How to Run
+Simply download all test and program files.
+Store them in the same directory.
+In the terminal, type: ```python test.py``` to see my code in action with my test cases.
+Feel free to add additional tests.